SumoLogic/sumologic-documentation/docs/search/get-started-with-search/search-page/navigate-messages-in-search-results.md

-When you run a search your results are provided in a **Messages** tab.
-If the search conducted an aggregation you'll also get an **Aggregates** tab.
+When you run a search, the results are displayed in the **Messages** tab.
+If the search includes an aggregation, an **Aggregates** tab will also be displayed.

 ![Messages and Aggregates tab.png](/img/search/get-started-search/search-page/messages-aggregates-tab.png)